 - Pre-exploration costs must be expensed.
 Under the full cost method of accounting, these costs are currently included in the country cost centre. - Exploration and evaluation costs will be initially capitalized as exploration and evaluation assets.
 Once technical feasibility and commercial viability of reserves is established for an area, the costs will be transferred to petroleum and natural gas properties.
 If technically feasible and commercially viable reserves are not established for a new area, the costs must be expensed.
-Under the full cost method of accounting, exploration and evaluation costs are currently disclosed as petroleum and natural gas properties, but withheld from costs subject to DD&A. Costs are transferred to costs subject to DD&A when proved reserves are assigned or when it is determined that the costs are impaired. - DD&A of producing properties will be at an asset level.
+Under the full cost method of accounting, exploration and evaluation costs are currently disclosed as petroleum and natural gas properties, but withheld from costs subject to DD&A. Costs are transferred to costs subject to DD&A when proved reserves are assigned or when it is determined that the costs are impaired.

+- DD&A of producing properties will be at a component level.
 Under full cost method of accounting, DD&A of petroleum and natural gas properties is on a country cost centre basis. - Interest directly attributable to the acquisition or construction of a qualifying asset must be capitalized to the cost of the asset.
-Under Canadian GAAP, capitalization of interest is discretionary.

-• Impairment of petroleum and natural gas properties will be tested at a cash generating unit level (the lowest level at which cash inflows can be identified).
-Under the full cost method of accounting, impairment is tested at the country cost centre level.

-Impairment of long-lived assets other than petroleum and natural gas properties

-Under Canadian GAAP, when events or changes in circumstances indicate that a long-lived asset may be impaired, the carrying value is compared to both the net recoverable amount (being net cash flows calculated on an undiscounted basis) and fair value.
-Where the carrying amount is greater than either of these amounts, an impairment equal to the difference between the carrying amount and fair value is recognized in earnings.

-Under IFRS, impairment is assessed using a one-step process which compares the carrying amount to the recoverable amount, calculated as the greater of the value in use, being the estimated discounted future expected pre-tax cash flows, and fair value less costs to sell, of the asset being tested.
-Impairment may result from the use of the one-step process under IFRS where no impairment exists under the two-step process required by Canadian GAAP.

-Under IFRS, an impairment loss is recognized for the difference between the carrying amount and the greater of value in use and fair value less costs to sell of a long-lived asset.
+Under Canadian GAAP, capitalization of interest is discretionary. - Impairment of petroleum and natural gas properties will be tested at a cash generating unit level (the lowest level at which cash inflows can be identified).
+Under the full cost method of accounting, impairment is tested at the country cost centre level. - Under Canadian GAAP, when events or changes in circumstances indicate that a long-lived asset may be impaired, the carrying value is compared to both the net recoverable amount (being net cash flows calculated on an undiscounted basis) and fair value.
+Where the carrying amount is greater than either of these amounts, an impairment equal to the difference between the carrying amount and fair value is recognized in earnings. - Under IFRS, impairment is assessed using a one-step process which compares the carrying amount to the recoverable amount, calculated as the greater of the value in use, being the estimated discounted future expected pre-tax cash flows, and fair value less costs to sell, of the asset being tested.
+Impairment may result from the use of the one-step process under IFRS where no impairment exists under the two-step process required by Canadian GAAP. - Under IFRS, an impairment loss is recognized for the difference between the carrying amount and the greater of value in use and fair value less costs to sell of a long-lived asset.
 Reversals of impairment losses are recognized in the periods the reversals occur.
 When an impairment loss reverses in a subsequent period, the carrying amount of the related long-lived asset is increased to the revised estimate of recoverable amount to the extent that the increased carrying amount does not exceed the carrying amount that would have been determined had no impairment loss be recognized for the asset previously.
 Reversal of impairment losses is not permitted under Canadian GAAP.